-USS Glynn was a Haskell-class attack transport launched on August 25, 1945 and commissioned on October 17, 1945 under Comdr.
+The USS Glynn (APA-239) was a Haskell-class attack transport launched on August 25, 1945, and commissioned on October 17, 1945, under Comdr.
 Ben Koerner’s command, with the hull number APA-239 and it served in the US Navy for 10 years until it was decommissioned on September 9, 1955.
-During its activity, the ship carried a complement of 536 people on board and had the main missions in San Diego, Norfolk, San Pedro, Guam, Saipan, Samar, San Francisco, Golden Gate or Nova Scotia.
+During its activity, the ship carried a complement of 536 people on board and had its main missions in San Diego, Norfolk, San Pedro, Guam, Saipan, Samar, San Francisco, Golden Gate, and Nova Scotia.
 After the decommissioning, the ship was struck from the Naval Register on July 1, 1960.
-For the services brought to the country during the World War II, USS Heywood received 7 battle stars and sold to Balboa Desguances Maritimos in Barcelona.
+For the services brought to the country during World War II, the USS Heywood received 7 battle stars and was sold to Balboa Desguances Maritimos in Barcelona.